soham1/anitorrent/README.md

 2. Use the command line to cd into the repository and run ```npm install```
 3. Go to [HorribleSubs](horriblesubs.info), and find the anime you want to set automatic downloads for.
 4. Copy the text that comes after "http://horriblesubs.info/shows/".
-5. Go to the cloned repository and create a JSON object inside the array in the format:
+5. Go to the cloned repository, open ```animeData.json``` and create a JSON object inside the array in the format:
   ```json
   {
     "name":"Paste The Copied Text In Step 2 Here",